koush/koush.com/_posts/urlimageviewhelper-pop-in-animation.md

     @Override
     public void onLoaded(ImageView imageView, Bitmap loadedBitmap,
                           String url, boolean loadedFromCache) {
-        if (!loadedFromCache) {
+        // only show the animation if it was loaded from network or disk... if (!loadedFromCache) {
             ScaleAnimation scale = new ScaleAnimation(0, 1, 0, 1,
                 ScaleAnimation.RELATIVE_TO_SELF, .5f,